Grants and support

 Independence at Home

 Provides grants to people of any age who are disabled or have a long term health condition, to help them live independently at home.
-To receive a grant you must be in financial need, have an ‘eligible’ health condition, and be unable to obtain funding from statutory sources.
+To receive a grant you must be in financial need, have an โ€˜eligibleโ€™ health condition, and be unable to obtain funding from statutory sources.
 Grants are provided for mobility and disability equipment, home adaptations, communications equipment, general furnishings, beds and more.

-Barchester’s Charitable Foundation
+Barchesterโ€™s Charitable Foundation

 Provides grants to adults 18 + with a physical disability, learning disability, or mental health condition.
-Grants of £100-£600 are given towards the cost of buying or adapting mobility equipment for outdoor use.
+Grants of ยฃ100-ยฃ600 are given towards the cost of buying or adapting mobility equipment for outdoor use.
 This includes wheelchairs, mobility scooters, bikes/trikes and car adaptations.

 Equipment for Independent Living

 Provides one-off grants towards disability equipment for people in financial hardship over the age of 16.
-The equipment must aid with the applicant’s mobility, independence or ability to work.
-Applications must be made by a third party professional.
-To access the grant’s contact details, professionals can make an intermediary account on the Turn2Us grant search website.
+The equipment must help with your mobility, independence or ability to work.
+Applications must be made by a professional.
+To access the grantโ€™s contact details, professionals can set up an intermediary account on the Turn2Us grant search website.

 Florence Nightingale Aid in Sickness Trust

 Funding must not be available elsewhere.
-Applications must be made by a professional and when applying for specialised equipment; must include an occupational health or physiotherapy report specifying the need for that particular make/brand.
-Application forms can be found on the Trust’s website.
+Applications must be made by a professional and when applying for specialised equipment must include an occupational health or physiotherapy report specifying the need for that particular make/brand.
+Application forms can be found on the Trustโ€™s website.

 The Talisman Charitable Trust

-Provides grants to people to people ‘going short’, i.e. on a low income or living in poverty.
+Provides grants to people โ€˜going shortโ€™; on a low income or living in poverty.
 One off grants are provided to help with disability as well as education, health and housing.

-Applications must be made on your behalf by a council worker, Citizen’s Advice or charity worker.
-Grants are not meant to be a replacement of State Benefits , so you must have investigated state benefits as an option first.
-However, you may still apply for a grant, while on benefits.
+Applications must be made on your behalf by a council worker, Citizenโ€™s Advice or charity worker.
+Grants can only be made is you have claimed all the state benefits you are entitled to.ย

-Caudwell Children’s Trust
+Caudwell Childrenโ€™s Trust

 Provides funding for disabled/chronically ill children under the age of 19 years, for mobility and sensory equipment.
 The trust also provides grants for children/young people up to the age of 25, for sports equipment.
 Equipment which can be funded includes powered wheelchairs, therapy trikes, car seats, buggies and more.

-To be eligible, the child must be from a household with an overall income of less than £45,000 a year.
+To be eligible, the child must be from a household with an overall income of less than ยฃ45,000 a year.
 Grants can pay for up to 70-80% of the cost of equipment.
-Parents/Guardians may apply for their child, though a supporting letter from the child’s physiotherapist or occupational therapist is needed.
-To apply, fill in the application form on the trust’s website.
+Parents/Guardians may apply for their child, though a supporting letter from the childโ€™s physiotherapist or occupational therapist is needed.ย To apply, fill in the application form on the trustโ€™s website.ย

 Tel